sleepjie/Valanar/Valanar Superdocument.md

 Nauska has one port town which is used for trade with Brutayne and merchants from Drak’Thill known as Nayakami Bay.
 Foreign trade is
 ##### Culture and Society
 The Kanin live relatively frugal lives and their culture of shared pragmatism and duty has kept Nauska unified throughout times of strife.
 Nauska is divided by fiefdoms which are governed by clans of samurai.
-The social disparity between a commoner and a member of the samurai class is more pronounced than the relationship between knight and peasant; the role of a samurai extends to law enforcement as well as martial duties.
+The social disparity between a commoner and a member of the samurai class is more pronounced than the relationship between knight and peasant; the role of a samurai extends to law enforcement as well as martial duties; they serve as magistrates, tax collectors, and arbiters of justice.
+The social divide between commoner and samurai is absolute; even in death, their graves are segregated.
+Samurai are expected to live by the _Okaisha_, a doctrine of discipline, restraint, and loyalty, though in practice, political necessity often takes precedence over idealism.

-The Lady of Wolves has many devout followers and shrines dedicated to her throughout Nauska.
-Hunting, farming and agriculture are big parts of Kanin life as they live on simple diets but eat quite a lot due to their physicality.

-The feudal lords of Nauska employ a stern, iron-fisted approach to law and order with a deep commitment to justice and equity.
-While they champion the arts and intellectual pursuits, their governance is underpinned by a strong, centralised authority that does not hesitate to enforce its will to maintain stability and control.
-Their rule is dictatorial when necessary, especially in matters of security and law enforcement, ensuring that their directives are executed without fail.

-The Kanin have established a distinct societal structure where the Samurai class enjoys privileges and responsibilities far removed from those of the common Kanin.
-Samurai serve not only as military and administrative officers but also as arbiters of the Shogunate’s laws and enforcers of its will.
-They are educated in the Hanari academies, where they learn the arts of governance, diplomacy, and military strategy, in stark contrast to the commoners who are more often engaged in agriculture, craftsmanship, and trade.

-The main cornerstone of life as a Samurai is the Okaisha, a doctrine written by the famous warrior monk Rotahn the Enlightened, which emphasises honour in verbal and physical combat, loyalty to the clan, and personal discipline.
-However, the reality is often more pragmatic than idealistic; many Samurai bend the rules to serve their own interests or the shifting needs of their clan, and while there are those who genuinely seek to live by the code, the pressures of warfare, politics, and internal clan strife make such purity rare.
-In truth, the Okaisha serves more as an aspirational guideline than a rigid set of rules; the Samurai are frequently faced with situations where strict adherence to the code would be impractical or even disastrous for their survival.
-Deception, strategic dishonesty, and opportunistic behaviour are not unheard of, especially in the complex web of inter-clan politics.

 Nauska’s leadership is likewise characterised by its pragmatic approach to governance, they are unyieldingly fair in their administration yet uncompromising in their enforcement of the law; a kind of authoritarianism which has maintained a strict control on cultural and intellectual fronts, with little room for dissent or deviation from the established order.
+Orthodoxy, whether in faith or form, is the expectation.

+Daily life is steeped in ritual.
+Even the mundane is formalised: there are prescribed methods for pouring drink, sitting in company, addressing superiors, and walking through gates.
+Breaches in etiquette can have real social consequences, especially in courtly or military settings.
+For example, shirozu, which is a form of rice wine fermented in ceramic kilns and aged beneath the earth, is commonly enjoyed across all castes, but even its consumption is heavily codified; when shared, it must be poured by another, never by oneself, to pour for oneself implies arrogance or solitude—both socially suspect.

+The Lady of Wolves, Goddess of The Hunt, holds a special place in the Kanin spiritual imagination.
+Her shrines, often built near roads or in wooded glades, serve as quiet gathering points for offerings of grain, pelts and bone, as well as shirozu.
+Hunting, fishing, and dry-field farming form the backbone of Kanin subsistence; though their diet is plain, they consume in volume, owing to their lean, fast-burning physiques.

 Perhaps as a consequence of their lithe physicality, Nauskan art is often considered extremely esoteric and is sought after by collectors and art patrons the world over.